 In international trade, certainty of payment matters.
 A Letter of Credit gives both sides of a transaction a clearer framework by placing the payment undertaking behind documentary compliance.
 For importers and exporters alike, this can improve trust, reduce ambiguity, and support smoother commercial execution.

-Letters of Credit are widely used because they introduce a trusted banking layer into the payment process.
+Letters of Credit introduce a trusted banking layer into the payment process.
 That added structure can help reduce non-payment concerns and give both parties greater confidence as the transaction moves forward.

 An LC is recognised across international markets and can help bridge differences in geography, jurisdiction, and commercial practice.
 For businesses entering new markets, this can make cross-border transactions easier to negotiate and execute.